SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Preliminaries

 \subsection{Adaptive Conformal Inference}

 Conformal methods can augment model predictions with a prediction set that is guaranteed to contain true values with a predefined coverage, enabling the quantification of uncertainties in a model-agnostic manner \cite{gibbs2024conformal}.
 Traditional split conformal prediction requires a calibration set and places high demands on the exchangeability between the test sample and the calibration samples.
 In contrast, adaptive conformal inference (ACI) can dynamically adjust its parameters to maintain coverage in an online and distribution-free manner \cite{gibbs2021adaptive}, making it appealing for time-sequential applications.
-Dynamically-tuned adaptive conformal inference (DtACI) \cite{gibbs2024conformal} further boosts the applicability and performance of ACI by running multiple ACIs with different learning rates (each ACI is referred to as an \textit{expert}) simultaneously.
+Dynamically-tuned adaptive conformal inference (DtACI) \cite{gibbs2024conformal} further boosts the applicability and performance of ACI by running multiple prediction error estimators with different learning rates simultaneously.
 DtACI adaptively selects the best output based on its historical performance, eliminating the need to pre-acquire underlying data dynamics to achieve satisfying coverage.